In some cases, SUM will create the shadow repository on the target database in the future.

 A shadow system basically consists of a shadow instance and a shadow repository:

 - The shadow instance is an additional ABAP instance which is created by SUM on the application server on which the SUM was started.
 It is used to prepare steps executed during the downtime.

 - The shadow repository exists on target product version level.
 This means that the shadow instance must use the target kernel to create the shadow repository with potentially new object types.

-The shadow system is alredy created and exists during uptime processing of SUM.
+The shadow system is already created and exists during uptime processing of SUM.
 As a consequence, the downtime is reduced.

 [i] You can check this blog for an introduction to the shadow system, but this description does not yet cover the aspects discussed below.

 Until now, SUM creates the shadow repository on the source database specifically for the migration scenarios Database Migration Option (DMO), and System Conversion to SAP S/4HANA for source systems with no SAP HANA database.
 (Note that non-migration scenarios have only one database, so that is no differentiation of source and target database is needed.)

 This will change for a system conversion to SAP S/4HANA 1909 with SUM 2.0 SP 06 (general availability planned for mid of September 2019): SUM will create the shadow repository on the target database.
 (Again: This only applies if the source system is not yet on SAP HANA database and a database migration happens.
 Only then we have a source and a target database).